 Sperling Prostate Center to Participate in International Clinical Trial

-The Sperling Prostate Center, a member of the Sperling Medical Group, is world renowned for its 3T multiparametric MRI detection and diagnosis of prostate cancer.
+The Sperling Prostate Center, part of the Sperling Medical Group family of practices, is a global leader in 3T multiparametric MRI detection and diagnosis of prostate cancer.
 Dr. Dan Sperling is the leading authority in bore MRI-guided Focal Laser Ablation (FLA) of prostate cancer tumors.
 The Sperling Prostate Center is pleased to contribute these expert resources and advanced technology as a participating research location with the Phase 2 and 3 clinical trial titled “Focal ExAblate MR-Guided Focused Ultrasound Treatment for Management of Organ-Confined Intermediate Risk Prostate Cancer.”